Pursuing Mental Health Care: When Should You Find A Counselor?

 Research your symptoms

 Researching your symptoms can give you an idea of what type of therapist you might need to look for.
-A therapist who has a background in trauma, for instance, if you have PTSD, will better suit you than a therapist whose primary a form of treatment focuses on Bipolar Disorder.
+A therapist who has a background in trauma, for instance, if you have PTSD, will better suit you than a therapist whose primary form of treatment focuses on Bipolar Disorder.
 Researching your symptoms will give you more clarity, and could help you find your ideal mental health provider.

-Check online registries
+Search online registries

 These websites are often easy to navigate and can be found on sites such as Psychology Today.